OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 If you wish your item to be stay disabled until checkpoint first activation, add `KeepDisabled` parameter to the object (no value needed)

+You can also use `raceWarmupHotspot` and link it to anything you want to keep enabled (or disabled if has `KeepDisabled` param) during warmup.

 ### CTF <a name="ctf"/>

 To implement CTF: